 Over the last three decades, the sale of oil-based paints has been declining steadily and has disappeared from the shelves in much of the eastern seaboard and states such as California as they tend to gas off and pollute.
 The introduction of increased regulations and air-quality restrictions in the late 1990s has led to manufacturers largely neglecting further the development of oil-based coating.
 However, oil-based have still retained their place due to their leveling off properties, impermeability, toughness, and coverage.
 They can withstand the degenerative effects of air and water longer than water-based ones, features that water-based have still found it hard to meet satisfactorily.

 INSIGHTS BY VENDORS

 The U.S. architectural paint market is highly concentrated.
 PPG Industries, Sherwin-Williams Company, Benjamin Moore, and Behr Process Corporation account for 90% of the market.
 New players are, however, disrupting the market, largely in terms of addressing subtle pain points.
 For instance, while paint and coating companies are heavily regulated, disclosing ingredients is not a requirement, so traditional players do not reveal the contents of their paint.
-Leading players have established geographically diverse brands and cater to the entire spectrum of consumers from value-oriented to premium.
+Leading players in the US and North America regions have established geographically diverse brands and cater to the entire spectrum of consumers from value-oriented to premium.

 The U.S. architectural paint market research report includes in-depth coverage of the industry analysis with revenue and forecast insights for the following segments: